smart-classic/smart_docs/guide/tutorials/smart_connect.md

   <li>`SMART.record`, which provides the name and ID of the patient whose record is loaded.</li>
 </ul>

-For a complete reference of the app context, check out the JavaScript Library reference.
+For a complete reference of the app context, check out the [JavaScript Library reference](/guide/client-libs/client-js.html)

 A more complete index file that displays the current patient's name might thus look like: